-HR Essentials for Small Business Owners: The Big Three
+HR Essentials for Small Business Owners

 Running a small business is like juggling flaming torches while riding a unicycle… except your torches are employees, contractors, and a pile of paperwork.
 HR can feel overwhelming, but if you focus on the three big areas, you’ll stay on top of your game.